Publicatie

 A matter of inequalilty: disparities in lifestyle, health and health care use in the Netherlands.

 Droomers, M., Lindert, H. van, Westert, G.P.
 A matter of inequalilty: disparities in lifestyle, health and health care use in the Netherlands.
-European Journal of Public Health: 2004, 14(4 Suppl.)
+European Journal of Public Health: 2004, 14(4 Suppl.), p.
 65. Abstract.
 12 th Annual EUPHA meeting: Urbanisation and health: new challenges in health promotion and prevention in Oslo, Norway, 7-9 october 2004.

 Aim: To give an overview of differences in lifestyle, health and health care use according to